Package 'genieclust'

 Description

-An parallelised implementation of a Jarnik (Prim/Dijkstra)-like algorithm for determining a(*) minimum spanning tree (MST) of a complete undirected graph representing a set of n points with weights given by a pairwise distance matrix.
+Determine a(*) minimum spanning tree (MST) of the complete undirected graph representing a set of nn points whose weights correspond to the pairwise distances between the points.

 Usage